aakashlpin/kha-ching/README.md

 #### `NEXT_PUBLIC_APP_URL`

-Enter `${APP_URL}` here or leave this value as it is if you're doing a fresh setup.
+Enter `${APP_URL}` here or leave this value as it is if you're doing a fresh setup as the value will be correctly prefilled for you.

 #### `SIGNALX_URL`

-Enter `https://indicator.signalx.trade` here or leave this value as it is if you're doing a fresh setup.
+Enter `https://indicator.signalx.trade` here or leave this value as it is if you're doing a fresh setup as the value will be correctly prefilled for you.

 #### `SIGNALX_API_KEY`

 Enter your SignalX API key for access to premium bots.
 [Become a member here](https://www.buymeacoffee.com/aakashgoel/) to receive your API key.
+SignalX is Khaching's private API for technical indicators.

 #### `NEXT_PUBLIC_DEFAULT_SLM_PERCENT`

 Default percent of SLM BUY orders to be placed after initial order goes through.
-CapitalMind recommends setting this value `50`.
-YMMV.
 The value here only serves as a default and can be changed before setting up daily trades.
+Backtests recommend setting this to 30 on Friday, Monday, and Tuesday, and setting it to 50 on Wednesday and Thursday.

 #### `NEXT_PUBLIC_GIT_HASH`